leliamesteban/process-insights/README.md

 - Pandas for data manipulation.
 - Plotly or Matplotlib for data visualization.
 - Jupyter Notebook for documentation and running code interactively.
-- Celonis E for process mining.
+- Celonis EMS for process mining.
 - Tableau or Power BI for advanced visualizations.

 ## Project Structure